Pixel 3: Camera

 The Pixel 3 and Pixel 3 XL use a separate chip called the Pixel Visual Core (PVC) to achieve their artificial intelligence camera capabilities.
 Videos are newly recorded with stereo audio.

 Software

 Pixel 3 and Pixel 3 XL ship with Android 9.0 Pie at launch.
-Both phones will get three years of software updates and security updates guaranteed by Google.
+Both phones got three years of software updates and security updates guaranteed by Google.
+Android updates ended for the Pixel 3 on October 5, 2021 while the Pixel 3a went on for another year until May 5, 2022.
 The Google Developers site has flashable factory and OTA (over-the-air) update images up to Android 12.

-The Pixel 3 and Pixel 3 XL will be updated bringing several features from the Pixel 4 including: Live captions, Google Recorder, New Google Assistant, Astrophotography mode and Top Shot for short videos.
+The Pixel 3 and Pixel 3 XL has been updated bringing several features from the Pixel 4 including: Live captions, Google Recorder, New Google Assistant, Astrophotography mode and Top Shot for short videos.

 The Pixel 3 lacks the voice-unlock feature available on previous Pixel devices.

 Cellular networks

 Reception

 Several reviewers, including Dieter Bohn from The Verge, Mark Spoonauer from Tom's Hardware, and Julian Chokkattu from Digital Trends, stated that the Pixel 3's camera was "the best camera you could get on a smartphone."
 Digital Trends concluded the Pixel 3 XL had the best output, qualitatively, after comparing its camera output with other leading smartphones, including the Apple iPhone XS Max, Samsung Galaxy Note 9, and the Google Pixel 2 XL.
 American technology reviewer Marques Brownlee in his Smartphone Awards video in December, 2018 said that the Pixel 3 & 3 XL have the best cameras of all smartphones.

 Andrei Frumusanu from AnandTech, stated "Google’s Pixels significantly climb up the ladder in terms of low-light photography ranking, even putting themselves at a comfortable distance ahead of the previous low-light champions, Huawei’s 40 MP sensor phones as well as their own night mode."

 The Pixel 3 XL was heavily criticized for its notch implementation.

 Matt Swider from TechRadar gave both the Pixel 3 & 3 XL 4.5 out of 5 stars, praising the camera and the improved quality of the OLED screen (compared to the Pixel 2 XL's screen, which had many quality control issues), but he criticized the poor battery life of the Pixel 3 and the notch on the Pixel 3 XL, as well as the low amount of RAM, no expandable storage options, and higher pricing compared to the Pixel 2 & 2 XL.
 Andrew Martonik from Android Central also gave the phones 4.5 out of 5 stars, having similar complaints as Swider.